Specific advice for support staff members.

 Part-time workers, from 2014, pay the rate relating to the band their actual earnings fall into.

-From 2014, the bands will be increased every three years.
+The bands will be increased every three years.
 This means that as your pay increases you may move into a higher band, but when the bands are adjusted you may move back down into a lower band.

 How benefits are calculated